Historical Context: Facts about the Slave Trade and Slavery

 To be “sold down the river” was one of the most dreaded prospects of the enslaved population.
 Some destinations, particularly the Louisiana sugar plantations, had especially grim reputations.
 But it was the destruction of family that made the domestic slave trade so terrifying.

-Prices of slaves varied widely over time, due to factors including supply, and changes in prices of commodities such as cotton.
-Even considering the relative expense of owning and keeping a slave, slavery was profitable.
+Prices of enslaved persons varied widely over time, due to factors including supply and changes in prices of commodities such as cotton.
+Even considering the relative expense of owning and keeping an enslaved person, slavery was profitable.

-In order to ensure the profitability of slaves, and to produce maximum “return on investment,” slave owners generally supplied only the minimum food and shelter needed for survival, and forced their slaves to work from sunrise to sunset.
+In order to ensure the profitability of enslavement and to produce maximum “return on investment,” slaveholders generally supplied only the minimum food and shelter needed for survival, and forced their enslaved persons to work from sunrise to sunset.

-Although young adult men had the highest expected levels of output, young adult women had value over and above their ability to work in the fields; they were able to have children who by law were also slaves of the owner of the mother.
-Therefore, the average price of female slaves was higher than their male counterparts up to puberty age.
+Although young adult men had the highest expected levels of output, young adult women had value over and above their ability to work in the fields; they were able to have children who by law were also enslaved by the owner of the mother.
+Therefore, the average price of enslaved females was higher than their male counterparts up to puberty age.
 Men around the age of 25 were the most “valuable.”

 Slaveholding became more concentrated over time, particularly as slavery was abolished in the northern states.
-The fraction of households owning slaves fell from 36 percent in 1830 to 25 percent in 1860.
+The fraction of households owning enslaved persons fell from 36 percent in 1830 to 25 percent in 1860.

 During the Civil War, roughly 180,000 Black men served in the Union Army, and another 29,000 served in the Navy.
-Three-fifths of all Black troops were former slaves.
+Three-fifths of all Black troops were formerly enslaved.